 JPMorgan Chase is one of the largest banks in the country, and to keep up with its competitors, usually offer great perks for new account holders.
 So, if you’re shopping around for a new savings account (or even a new banking experience all together), Chase Bank is a trusted name in the industry that may be worth looking into for your banking needs.

-In addition to offering checking accounts, Chase also offers savings accounts with rates comparable to its competitors such as Wells Fargo or Bank of America – but to set themselves above the rest, they are currently offering a $150 bonus (now through April 20, 2020) when you open a savings account with at least $10,000 and maintain the balance for 90 days.
+In addition to offering checking accounts, Chase also offers savings accounts with rates comparable to its competitors such as Wells Fargo or Bank of America – but to set themselves above the rest, they usually offer a cash bonus to customers opening a savings account with them for the first time.

 What Is A Chase Savings Account ?

-Chase currently offers two types of Savings Accounts (Chase Savings and Premier Savings) as a place for customers to stash away any extra funds for anything they want (such as for a big vacation, a one-time big purchase or to save for emergency purposes).
+Chase currently offers two types of Savings Accounts (Savings and Premier Savings) as a place for customers to stash away any extra funds for anything they want (such as for a big vacation, a one-time big purchase or to save for emergency purposes).

-What is the the APY for a Chase Savings Account?
+What is the the APY on a Savings Account at Chase?

 The current annual percentage yield (APY) is 0.1%.
 Interest is compounded and credited monthly, based on your daily collected balance.

 Do Chase Savings Accounts Have A Service Fee?

 Yes, there is a monthly service fee of $5 on the base savings account, while Chase Premier has a $25 monthly fee.
 But, the monthly fees on these accounts can be waived if you meet certain criteria.

 What is the Minimum Deposit to open a savings account at Chase?